Your Guide to the Perfect Wedding Ring

-- The better the quality, the more it costs.
-Diamonds cost a lot and the fewer flaws in the stone, the higher the price.
+- The better the quality of the diamond, the more it costs.
+The fewer the flaws in the stone, the higher the price.
 Diamonds are a purchase that lasts a lifetime making the investment worth the costs.

-- There are other stones like Cubic Zirconia which are very similar to diamonds.
+- There are other stones like Cubic Zirconia which have a similar look to diamonds.
 So similar in fact, that only a trained expert can spot the difference.
 The stone appears similar to diamonds in almost every way but costs a lot less.
-Over time, however, it will lose its “Diamond look” and will look like a normal ring.
+Over time, however, it will lose its “Diamond sparkle” and will look like a normal ring.
 So if you want a temporary diamond look you can go for a stone like Cubic Zirconia.

-- The Internet has changed the game.
-You’re no longer bound to local retailers.
-Not only do you have access to wider international collections, but you can also find better prices that are internationally competitive.
+- With the Internet, you’re no longer bound to local retailers.
+Not only do you have access to wider international collections, but you can also find better prices that are competitive to suit your wedding budget.

 - Find your favorite shape.
-People are more familiar with the round shape of a diamond but there are more that might fit your style better.
-Some might actually be a better fit on your hand than the traditional round.
+With so many different types of wedding rings and styles, you are bound to find styles you would love to wear forever.
+People are more familiar with the round shape of a diamond but there are more styles that might fit your ring finger better.

 A diamond’s clarity is also a very important factor in both its value and quality.
 The amount of inclusion in a diamond signifies the visibility and extent of its flaws.
-This impacts the sparkle of a diamond, the higher the amount of inclusion in a diamond, the less sparkle it displays.
-Flawless diamonds are the most expensive and the price drops depending on the number of inclusions.
+This impacts the sparkle of a diamond, and the higher the amount of inclusion in a diamond, the less sparkle it displays.
+Flawless diamonds are the most expensive and but the price drops depending on the number of inclusions that impact its clarity.

 - We mentioned diamond cuts early on.
 It’s a term that you might hear a lot when it comes to jewelry and precious stones.
 This is also another factor that affects the stone’s value and sparkle.
 Here are a few examples of diamond cuts that we will explain in depth later on in this article.

-- The diamond industry is a large and sometimes unclear chain that might just have a large impact on certain lives or be related to practices that go against humane morals and international law.
+- The diamond industry is large and there are many links in the supply chain before the stone ends up in the consumer’s hands.
+Sometimes an unclear chain might have a large impact on certain lives or be related to inhumane or exploitative practices that go against international law.
 Before you purchase a diamond, you need to make sure that the source of the diamond you are purchasing provides it through ethical and responsible practices.
 You’ll often see phrases such as “Conflict-free diamonds” or “Ethically sourced” when shopping for your precious stone ring.
-This ensures that the money you are paying for it is not financing international conflicts or rogue militias across the world.
+This ensures that the money you are paying is not financing international conflicts or rogue militias across the world.
 The impact we have on the world might be small, but by ensuring that your diamond is responsibly sourced, you might just keep atrocities from happening.

 3. Set a budget

-There is no such thing as a set budget when it comes to buying a diamond ring.
-It’s possible to find a ring for almost whatever amount (within reason) that you are willing to spend.
+It’s possible to find a ring for your wedding ring budget as long as you do your research and shop around.
 The best way to approach this is to buy what it is that you can afford, keeping in mind that the quality of the gem rises alongside the price you’re willing to put on it.

-The price of Diamond rings depends on the factors we mentioned above such as the carat, color, rarity, metal, cut, etc and that is also up to you.
-For example, you can choose a cheap metal, common color, low carat, and a fine cut, you pay less but you still get a diamond ring.
+The price of Diamond rings depends on the factors we mentioned previously such as the carat, color, rarity, metal, cut, etc. For example, you can choose a cheaper metal, common color, low carat, and a fine cut, you pay less but you still get a diamond ring.
 Some people want to invest in their diamonds and they choose the best that they can get despite the price.
 While this is a valid plan as long as they can afford it, it’s important not to pressure yourself and to get what you can comfortably afford.